hejmartin/jquery-breakpoint/README.md

 		},
 		first_enter: function () {
 			// Code will run the first time condition() is true.
-			// Here, you might wanna create elements to use in
+			// Here, you might create elements to use in
 			// your enter and exit methods.
 		},
 		enter: function () {